albinblaschka/vegsoup-data/README.md

 - *Rock Vegetation Sampling* is performed by using mountaineering equipment (rope and climbing harness), occasionally be free-climbing.
 Rock vegetation of any kind or forests of steep slopes are sampled using a rope along a vertical transect.
 Usually 3 to 4 plots are sampled along a 100 m long rope.
 The first plot is typically sampled just below the rope betray point.
 The last relevé is taken at the end of the rope.
 Depending on how long the rappelling (abseiling) needs to be, non overlapping plots are taken along this line, with gaps between sampling units of at least half the plot size applied.

-- *Systematic sampling* is performed by using a rectangular grid or along a transect.
+- *Systematic sampling* is performed by using a rectangular grid or along a (measure tape) transect.

 We don't (really) care about homogeneity or other subjective criteria concerning a sample plot and sampling locations